 What is stress rash or anxiety rash?

-As previously discussed, an anxiety rash is a stress-related skin condition that can result in an itchy rash or bumps called hives, or urticaria.
 While they are most commonly seen in response to acute stress and anxiety as an exacerbation of preexisting skin issues, some stress can also trigger new hives to appear.
 These areas affected by new and smaller hives may make your skin quite uncomfortable.

 There are two types of anxiety or stress rashes: psychogenic and dermatological.